Rick-Mackenbach/DPA-Group-Assignment/README.md

 # DPA-Group-Assignment

-Training several ML models on text classification.
+Text clustering is an unsupervised learning task.
+In this repo, several attempts to text clustering are done.